AndreaGiulianelli/irs-lab/04-lab/notes.md

 ## Additional consideration
 - The vectors lengths returned by motor schemas are all in the interval [0, 1].
 This allows a better composability of the different behaviors (so the correct summation of vectors).
 - As said above, a threshold is used in order to handle noisy environment/sensors/actuators.
-It was necessary to consider the threshold also in the motor schema for the light follower behavior otherwise noise will enable the potential field causing strange behaviors.
+It was necessary to consider the threshold also in the motor schema for the light follower behavior otherwise noise would enable the potential field causing strange behaviors.

 ## Implementation
 To implement it, each motor schema has its own function in which the perceptual schema is evaluated and the resulting vector calculated.